rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Plugin.md

 The changes made were:

-- Adding Netbox to the `br-lab` network.
+- adding Netbox to the `br-lab` network.
-- Changing the dockerfile to `Dockerfile-Plugins`, created earlier.
+- changing the dockerfile to `Dockerfile-Plugins`, created previously.
 - Also changed the image of the services to: `netbox:latest-plugins`.

 ### :material-power-plug-outline: **2.5. plugins.py**
-This file is responsible for setting the specific configurations of each plugin.
+This file is responsible for setting the specific configurations for each plugin.

 1. Access the file with the editor:
 ```bash